February 03, 2020 / Business

 Try to keep a few physical copies as well as a few USBs of the digital copies with you at shows.
 As jeweler Jennifer Lesea has discovered, some people prefer one over the other.
 Offering someone any of these 3 options will give you a greater chance of reaching out to more people.

-When You Need a Media Kit
+When You Need a Jewelry Press Kit

 If you will be exhibiting in a trade show or festival event, there is a chance that editors or influencers will cruise through your booth.
 If you’re lucky, they may stop and strike up a conversation.
 If you can provide them a media kit immediately during that encounter, your odds of coverage shoot up considerably.
 However, even if you aren’t featured in their work right away, don’t despair.
 Sometimes your work just isn’t right for their current assignments but it may be a good fit in the future.